 Active adults 55+ who want to live in a dynamic college town will find Columbia Missouri a stimulating community.
 It is a major educational center, home of the University of Missouri-Columbia, the flagship campus of the state system with over 33,000 students.
 The city is also home to Stephens College, Columbia College, and a number of community colleges.
 Columbia's health care in patient capacity per capita is one of the best ratios in the country.

 The cultural, entertainment, and economic heart of Mid-Missouri is located in Columbia’s downtown near Columbia's two colleges and the University of Missouri.
 There is a plethora of restaurants, bars, live music, indie films, book stores, art galleries, and loft apartments to entertain active adults looking for entertainment and culture.
 The True/False Film Festival, Art in the Park, The Blind Boone Ragtime and Early Jazz Festival, and the Twilight Festivals are all popular festivals that enliven the downtown area.
-Photo of the Blue Note courtesy of Wikipedia and Me5000.
+Photo of the Blue Note and photo of The tiger Hotel courtesy of Wikipedia and Me5000 (public domain)

 Watch this short Youtube video prepared by MoTourismNewsBureau:

 Columbia has many interesting developments and neighborhoods.
-According to the National Association of Realtors, median sales price of homes in Columbia was $208,700 in the second quarter of 2019.
+According to the National Association of Realtors, median sales price of homes in Columbia was $234,500 in the 3rd quarter of 2020, up almost 9% from a year earlier.
 Columbia is the county seat of Boone County.